Yaosaur/Today-API/README.md

 ## Contributing

-Currently not accepting any contributors for this project as the backend is still not fully complete.
+Currently not accepting any contributors for this project as the it is still a work in progress, but if you find any bugs you can report it [here](https://github.com/Yaosaur/Today-API/issues)

 ## Future Plans

-- Complete CRUD functionalities for task model
-- Add comments model on each task
-- Allow image uploading for user avatars and comments
-- Add in app messaging between users
+- Complete server side implementation of in-app messaging
+- Allow users to attach images to a comment
+- Implement history and changes to a task